imagineLife/big-site/content/mongo/performance/Indexes/compound.md

 { itm: [ [ "XYZ", "XYZ" ] ], prices: [ [ 31, Infinity ] ] }
 ```

-## Understanding sort and index usage
+## Understanding sort and compound indexes

 The `explain` cli output can give insight into how a query uses indexes.
 As the [MongoDB Docs say](https://docs.mongodb.com/manual/reference/explain-results/#sort-stage), "_If MongoDB cannot use an index or indexes to obtain the sort order, the results include a SORT stage indicating a blocking sort operation_".
 The "winningPlan" will either